olivomarco/action-count-users-by-org/README.md

 1. **Enterprise Organization Discovery**: Uses `/enterprises/{enterprise}/orgs` endpoint to list organizations within your specific enterprise
 2. **Member Enumeration**: For each org, fetches all members using `/orgs/{org}/members`
+3. **Outside Collaborator Collection**: For each org, fetches outside collaborators using `/orgs/{org}/outside_collaborators`
-3. **User Details**: Retrieves detailed user information including:
+4. **User Details**: Retrieves detailed user information for both members and outside collaborators including:
    - Username and display name
-   - Organization role (admin/member)
+   - Organization role (admin/member) or outside collaborator status
    - Company and location
    - Email address
    - Profile and avatar URLs

 ### 3. Report Generation

-1. **Summary Table**: Shows organization names, user counts, and descriptions
+1. **Summary Table**: Shows organization names with breakdown of members vs. outside collaborators, user counts, and descriptions
-2. **Detailed Tables**: Per-organization tables with complete user information
+2. **Detailed Tables**: Per-organization tables with:
+   - Organization members with their roles (admin/member)
+   - Outside collaborators with repository access but no organization membership
+   - Separate sections clearly identifying user types for license management
 3. **Sorting**: All data sorted alphabetically for consistent presentation

 ### 4. Issue Creation